JuanCarlos-TiqueRangel/leo_ar_follower/README.md

 ```
 rosrun leo_ar_follower ar_follower.py
 ```

+*Note:* If you see the robot is not moving might be because the ARTag is outside of the vision system.

 The current ARTag is the `Marker0` if you want to use another different for example the `Marker16` change the next line of code, change the `0` to `16` instead and you will use the system will recognize the `Marker16`.